xhenner/xmltvparse/README.md

 XMLTV parser for golang

-Maybe try to work on this one day
+Maybe try to work on this one day.